Matrix encoding method in variational quantum singular value decomposition: Introduction

 \section{Introduction}

-Quantum algorithms become an attractive field of practical realization of quantum physics in everyday life.
-Among others quantum algorithms we concentrate on the family of algorithms manipulating matrices and thus representing the quantum analogues of classical counterparts.
+Quantum algorithms { has become} an attractive field of practical realization of quantum physics in everyday life.
+Among other quantum algorithms we concentrate on the family of algorithms manipulating { with} matrices and thus representing the quantum analogues of classical counterparts.
 Quantum Fourier transform \cite{QFT1,QFT2,QFT3} and phase estimation \cite{QFT3,Wang} must be distinguished as most popular and well recognized quantum algorithms used as subroutines included in many algorithms for data processing.

-Set of algorithms reach the goal using exclusively quantum approach.
+Set of algorithms reaches the goal using exclusively quantum approach.
 Apart from Fourier transform and Quantum phase estimation quoted above we refer to the algorithms for matrix manipulations (addition, multiplication, Kronecker sum, tensor product, Hadamard product) based on the Trotterization method \cite{Trotter,Suzuki,T,AT} and the Baker-Champbell-Hausdorff \cite{BC} approximation for exponentiating matrices \cite{ZhaoL1}.
 In \cite{QZKW_arxive2022}, the matrix operations (addition, multiplication, inner product of vectors) are realized via action of special unitary operations on the matrix encoded into the either mixed or pure superposition state of some quantum system.
 Later, such unitary transformations where realized in terms of simple one- and two-qubit operations \cite{ ZQKW_arxive2023}.
 The matrix-encoding approach was implemented in the quantum algorithms for determinant calculation, matrix inversion and solving linear systems \cite{ZBQKW_2024}.